ArislanShiva/PedalPlayground.github.io/README.md

 2. A high resolution image of the pedal (top-down view, straight on perspective),
 3. The dimensions of the pedal in inches (include jacks and other protrusions).

+:warning: Post a separate issue for each pedal that you are requesting.

 ****

-_Post a separate issue for each pedal that you are requesting._

 :point_right: [Submit a Pedal Request](https://github.com/PedalPlayground/PedalPlayground.github.io/issues)

 ****

+> [!IMPORTANT]
-:clock130: Even if your request has been completed and linked to a pull request it may still take several weeks for updates to get pulled into the main project.
+> Even if your request has been completed and linked to a pull request it may still take several weeks for updates to get pulled into the main project.
 The individual contributors have no control over that so please remain patient.

+> [!IMPORTANT]
-:zzz: If we haven't gotten to your request yet there is probably a good reason for it (insufficient image quality, lack of published dimensions, etc).
+> If we haven't gotten to your request yet there is probably a good reason for it (insufficient image quality, lack of published dimensions, etc).